QUICK ANSWER

 How many FREC questions are on the Florida real estate exam?

-The direct FREC and violation buckets are about 5% of the exam: License Law and Commission Rules at 2%, plus Violations of License Law, Penalties, and Procedures at 3%.
-The real impact is larger because FREC rules also appear inside brokerage activities, agency relationships, escrow, advertising, and licensing scenarios.
+The DBPR outline assigns 5% of the exam to the direct FREC and violation buckets: Real Estate License Law and Commission Rules at 2%, plus Violations of License Law, Penalties, and Procedures at 3%.
+Because the sales associate exam has 100 multiple-choice questions, treat that as roughly five direct questions, with more indirect appearances inside brokerage activities, agency relationships, escrow, advertising, and licensing scenarios.

 What is the maximum fine FREC can impose?